In order to access the Housing and Advising Form, you will need to complete three steps:

 Your responses are shared with select individuals on campus, including your head of college, residential college dean, and first-year counselors ("FroCos").
-The section titled "About Me" is also shared with your first-year adviser.
+The section titled "About Me" is also shared with your college adviser.

-The Housing and Advising Form takes about 20-30 minutes to complete, so make sure you have enough time set aside.
+The Housing and Advising Form takes about 20-30 minutes to complete, so make sure you set aside enough time.

-Once you begin the Housing and Advising Form, you can edit and/or revisit your responses by clicking the "Save As Draft" button at the bottom of the page.
-To advance to the next page, click “Save.”
-When you think your responses are complete and final, you can click the "Save" button to send them in.
+When you think your responses are complete and final, click the "Save" button to submit them.
 After you click "Save," you will no longer be able to make edits, so only do so when you are satisfied with your answers.

-The completed form must be submitted no later than Friday, May 11, at 11:59 p.m.
-EST. The deadline will be extended only for students taken off the waitlist.
+- The completed form must be submitted no later than Tuesday, May 10, 2022 at 11:59 p.m.
+EST. The deadline will be extended only for students taken off the wait list.

 General Housing Information

-Yale strongly believes that the best housing situations involve a group of suitemates with different backgrounds and interests, and it is our experience that students gain much from this interplay.
+Yale strongly believes that the best housing situations involve a group of suite mates with different backgrounds and interests, and it is our experience that students gain much from this interplay.
 Indeed, we believe that such interaction forms an important part of a Yale College education.
-This system has worked very well in the past, and we trust that you will find it rewarding.
+This system has worked well in the past, and we trust that you will find it rewarding.

 - Each Yale College student is a member of one of the fourteen residential colleges.

 - Most first-year housing consists of single-sex suites on mixed-gender floors.
 Most suites accommodate four, five, or six first-years.
-A suite is a grouping of singles and/or doubles that share a common room and may either have an internal bathroom or may share an external bathroom with other suites.
+A suite is a grouping of singles and/or doubles that share a common room and may have an internal bathroom or may share an external bathroom with other suites.
 First-years usually share a bedroom with a roommate.
-Single rooms are very limited.
-They may only be requested when there is a medical necessity.
+Single rooms are very limited; they may be requested only when there is a medical necessity.